Student Loan Interest and Payments

 Ideally, the loan repayment thresholds should increase annually by inflation, or by the percentage of salary inflation.
 To illustrate the impact of inflation, assume you have a PLAN 5 loan and earn a salary of ยฃ30,000.
 Your loan repayments are ยฃ450 per year or 0.015% of your annual pay.
 With both a salary and threshold increase of 3%, the new salary is ยฃ30,900 and the repayment threshold increases to ยฃ25,750.
 The loan repayments are now ยฃ463.50 which is a 3% increase on the original ยฃ450 amount.
 In real terms, the loan repayments remain consistent at 0.015% of the increased salary of ยฃ30,900.

 However, when the threshold is frozen, loan repayments increase in real terms.
-In the above example, if the loan repayment threshold remains at ยฃ25,000, the loan repayment jumps to ยฃ531 on the increased salary of ยฃ30,900.
-This is an increase of 18% on the previous loan payment of ยฃ450, or 0.017% of the new annual salary.
+In the above example, if the loan repayment threshold remains at ยฃ25,000, the loan repayment jumps to ยฃ531 on the new salary of ยฃ30,900.
+This is an increase of 18% on the previous loan payment of ยฃ450, or 0.017% of the increased annual salary.

 Can you estimate your loan duration and the total amount you will repay?

-Can you do this accurately, the simple answer is no, not really!
-There are too many variables that impact the calculations.
-These variables are the interest rate and fluctuating RPI, the changing repayment threshold amount and unknown future earnings.
-Some online calculators can provide an estimate.
+Can you do this accurately, the simple answer is no, not really, as there are too many variables impacting the calculations.
+These variables are the interest rate and fluctuating RPI, the changing repayment threshold and unknown future earnings.

 Student loan calculator